-- A sidepath is either recommended but does not exist, or - The existing sidepath does not meet the high-quality design standards identified on page 66.
+- A sidepath is either recommended (but not existing), or - The existing sidepath is substandard.

 However, over time, the bike lanes should be eliminated if space is needed to implement a high-quality separated bikeway with wide adequate separation from the road.
 For instance, Darnestown Road is an existing dual bikeway with an 8-foot-wide sidepath, about 3-foot-wide separation from the road in places and a 5.5-foot-wide bike lane on the north side of the road.
 A 3-foot-wide buffer is not wide enough for many children to bicycle safely along a 40 mph road with three lanes of traffic in each direction.
 Overtime, the bike lanes should be repurposed to create a wider buffer between the sidepath and curb.